blendin/Monoscrape/README.md

 ### License

 Project is MIT Licensed.
 I'm NOT responsible for what you do with this.
+I'm also NOT responsible for any lists you wind up on, [see here](https://chromium.googlesource.com/infra/infra/+/b83fc0c435a27eef10b5dd880a97af3e0c870201).
 DBAD.